Texas Registration Deadline

 Decide where you want to vote

-You can view your polling locations in Texas here.
+You can view all the polling locations in Travis County here.
 This will be most up to date in the days prior to the polls opening.

 Prep what you need to bring to the polls